 This is grandma's garden area.
 Fenced in so the animals wouldn't eat her beautiful produce.
 Every summer we would go out to her house and help with her garden.
 Planting, weeding, harvesting, and canning.
 Grandpa Grey would be out with his hoe searching for weeds for hours.
 Until one day he passed away in the garden from a heart attack.
 I still know exactly where he was in the garden when he passed.
 RIP grandpa I miss you and love you forever.
 So much produce grew and came out of here.

 I was speechless when I found this place.
+Never knew this outdoor pantry even existed.
 I have no idea why she didn't eat any of them.
 All those summers of gardening were gone to waste.
 Look at the hundreds of jars.
 Look at the beautiful sizes and shapes of them.
 I think surviving the depression changed her.
 She was always gathering and storing food in and outside her home.

 This building was built strong.
 Very thick walls with straw in them.
 Dirt floor had galvanized buckets half way dug in to the dirt.
 I think she kept her root vegetables in there.
 I found a beautiful green glass bowl in there that I now have in my home and use.
 No words to even say about this place.
 Its like time stood still.